 - Facilitating instant communication with Assigned Comments

 Here’s a quick look at how these features help Scrum and Agile software development:

 1. Multiple Views to manage various project requirements

 Most project management tools are like the Soup Nazi from Seinfeld.

 They force you to adapt to whatever interface they use.
 This way, your Scrum process and the team has to adapt to that tool – not the other way around.

 But wait a minute!

-Since Scrum is all about adapting to project changes, shouldn’t your tool be able to adapt to these changes too?
+Since Scrum is all about continuous improvement and adapting to project changes, shouldn’t your scrum tool be able to adapt to these changes too?

 Luckily, ClickUp offers you Multiple Views to adapt to your team’s Scrum workflow instead.

 ClickUp has two required task views to handle two of the most common project management styles: